 These symptoms are a sign to check your blood sugar and take action if it is low.
 Talk with your doctor: Along with diet, your physician may also suggest other methods, such as glucose tablets, to help you raise your levels.

 Does Diabetes Treatment Cause Complications?

 Any medication has potential side effects, and those for diabetes are no exception.
-But none are as serious as the alternative of not treating it—like heart disease, vision loss, nerve pain, foot ulcers, and even amputations.
+But none are as serious as the alternative effects of not treating it—effects like heart disease, vision loss, nerve pain, foot ulcers, and even amputations.

 These are some side effects for the most common diabetes treatments: